arodax/doctrine-extensions-tree/README.md

 MIT

 ## Changelog
+- 4.0.0 Added support for PHP 8 attributes
 - 3.0.0 Changed namespace to `Arodax\Doctrine\Extensions\Tree`, package has been renamed to `arodax/doctrine-extensions-tree`.
   Make sure you **change path and the namespace in config/packages/doctrine.yaml** - see installation guide bellow for the example!
 - 2.0.0 Minimum compatible version of doctrine/common package has been increased to 3.0.*